ja-guzzle/docs/docs/how_to_guides/ingest_data/Derivation Strategy.md

 ## Do not inherit schema from source or target

-* If the schema derivation strategy is **Do not inherit schema from source or target** then, columns and data types will be inherited from the transformation and validation section and, the validation of data types will be performed based on the validate data type flag.
-If the flag is true then validation of that column will be performed, if false then validation will not be performed.
+* If the schema derivation strategy is **Do not inherit schema from source or target** then, columns and data types will be inherited from the transformation and validation section and, the validation of data types will be performed based on the validate data type checkbox.
+If the checkbox is checked then validation of that column will be performed, if unchecked then validation will not be performed.
-* Additionally, an effective schema will be created using columns and data types specified in the **validation and transformation** section of the ingestion job.
-And this effective schema will be used to create a table if an auto-create table flag is true in the target section and in the reject section.
+* Additionally, an effective schema will be created using
+    1. columns and data types specified in the **validation and transformation** section of the ingestion job.
+* And this effective schema will be used to create a table if an auto-create table checkbox is checked in the target section and in the reject section.

 ### Example

 * In source, a datastore is a file and format is delimited, and the file pattern includes two files that are file1.csv and file2.csv.
-And infer schema flag is true.
-In target, the datastore is the delta table and the auto-create table flag is true and the name of table is demo_schema_derivation.
+And infer schema checkbox is checked.
+In target, the datastore is the delta table and the auto-create table checkbox is checked and the name of table is demo_schema_derivation.

 * The source data are like this
 ```